mvysny/mvysny.github.io/_posts/2022-10-12-vaadin-localization.md

 Note the `{0}` string - that's what `MessageFormat` class uses to format String with parameters.
 See the `MessageFormat` class javadoc for more info on how to use additional formatting.

-Now you can call `tr("Hi", "Martin")` in your code, obtain the translation e.g. `Hello, Martin!`.
+Now you are able to call `tr("Hi", "Martin")` from anywhere in your code, to obtain the translation e.g. `Hello, Martin!`.

 ## Changing Language On-The-Fly

-Say that you want to have a ComboBox language selector with the languages; if the language changes then you want to immediately change all texts in all components to the new language.
+Say that you want to have a ComboBox language selector with the languages placed somewhere within the navigation bar of your application.
+If the user changed the language, then you'd like to immediately change all texts in all Vaadin components to the new language.
-You may be tempted to call `VaadinSession.getCurrent().setLocale(locale)`, then have all components implement the `LocaleChangeObserver` interface and then change the labels.
+You may be tempted to have all components implement the `LocaleChangeObserver` interface to change their labels, then simply call `VaadinSession.getCurrent().setLocale(locale)`.

 **Don't.**

 There is no good solution for this.
-Let's explore one solution that sounds good at first.
+Let's explore two solutions.

 Say you want to have a Button which changes its text automatically based on locale change.
 You would create a class `I18nButton` as follows: